HONKY TONK FOR JESUS ???

 ELEVATOR MUSIC CAME FROM GEORGE GERSHWIN:

 This is swing, alias stride, alias rag time, when it landed squarely in the psyche of the White race.
+Click the sample song.

 This music appeals to my flesh, and don't you tell me you don't feel it too, you liar.
 Satan has vast skill in the music area which he uses to inspire feeling before thinking, sense before standards.